Aspire Guide

 Entering 'Open' only lifts the age restriction.
 Gender eligibility for BS, GS, BD, GD, MS, WS, MD, WD, and XD remains in force for all Open grade events.

-Multiple disciplines are permitted
+Multiple disciplines are always permitted

 Matches are best of 3 games